AlexHartog/training_log/README.md

 ## TODO
 ### First release
 - [x] Add a good overview of all training
-- [] Create a cronjob for strava imports (need to develop on Linux)
+- [] Create a cronjob for strava imports (need to develop on Linux or use another scheduler)
 - [] Clean up data
 - [x] Add a link to add manual training